Bridging the Gap

 Hong Kong currently employs 390,000 FDWs, with the number forecast to rise to 600,000 to help us care for our rapidly aging population.
 Many FDWs are women of child bearing age who lack reproductive health knowledge.
 PathFinders therefore adopts an educational and preventative approach towards ensuring every pregnancy is considered and planned, thereby enabling a clear, stable and brighter future path is established for every child.

-We believe with imagination, cooperation and a committment to strengthening protections for these children, practical and affordable solutions can be found.
+We believe with imagination, cooperation and a commitment to strengthening protections for these children, practical and affordable solutions can be found.